-In some countries such as Turkey, toilets are available with a bidet spout installed in the rim of the bowl, operated by a conveniently located hand operated isolator valve.
+Increasingly popular are conventional style western toilets with a hand operated bidet spout installed under the rim at the back of the toilet, such as the following available from wudumate. (www.
+WuduMate.com).
 Care should be taken to consult local building regulations, since it is likely some sort of backflow-prevention system will be required.